romkatv/powerlevel10k/README.md

 Did you change any `POWERLEVEL9K` options after the first prompt got rendered, perhaps by editing your `~/.zshrc` and executing `source ~/.zshrc`?
 This isn't supported.
 You'll need to restart zsh for configuration changes to take effect.
+Run `exec zsh` to do this without forking a process.

 ### Are changes getting up/down-streamed?